-The co-operation between the International Football Association Board and FIFA continues to flourish, offering the Fédération Internationale de Football Association a clear codification of the Laws of the Game and hence emphasising FIFA's leading role worldwide.
+Co-operation between the International Football Association Board and FIFA continues to flourish, affording the Fédération Internationale de Football Association a clear codification of the Laws of the Game and hence emphasising FIFA's leading role worldwide.
 I would like to express my thanks and appreciation once again to the International F.A.
 Board for their achievements.

-July 1990
+July 1991